Arvind644/hackathon/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🙏 Acknowledgments

+- [Evol Jewels](https://evoljewels.com/) for providing the jewelry catalog
+- [Fal AI](https://fal.ai/) for the AI image generation capabilities
+- [Next.js](https://nextjs.org/) and [Vercel](https://vercel.com/) for the amazing development platform
+- Evol Jewels for giving us a great, structured SKU dataset